whitemike889/microsoft-graph-docs/api-reference/beta/resources/graph-api-doctor.md

 }-->
 ```

-For a description of the JSON elements used in the HTML comment, see [JSON descriptions](#JSON-descriptions).
+For a description of the JSON elements used in the HTML comment, see [JSON-descriptions](#JSON-descriptions).

 ## Set up for API Doctor in an API topic